grame-cncm/guidolib/Qt/package/appPack-readme.txt

 ======================================================================
          GuidoEditor
 ======================================================================
-GuidoEditor is a simple application to view, edit and print Guido Music Notation (.gmn) files.
+GuidoEditor is a simple application to view, edit, export and print Guido Music Notation (.gmn) files.

 ======================================================================
          GuidoSceneComposer